Aerizeon/Shockies/README.md

      - The correct port will depend on your computer
      - Open device manager (on windows), expand 'Ports (COM and LPT)' and find an entry with 'Silicon Labs CP210x USB to UART Bridge'
      - If no device exists, you may need to install the [CP210x Driver](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers)
+ 5. Install the "WebSockets" library by Markus Sattler, currently version 2.3.5
- 5. Select Tools > Serial Monitor to view the debug output from your board.
+ 6. Select Tools > Serial Monitor to view the debug output from your board.
     - Make sure the Baud Rate is set to 9600
- 6. Select Sketch > Upload to upload to your ESP32 board.
+ 7. Select Sketch > Upload to upload to your ESP32 board.
     - You may need to hold down the IO0 button (right-hand button on the HiLetGo ESP32 Developer Board) during the upload process

 ### Wi-Fi Setup